Jalapeño Cheddar Cornbread Pancakes with Roasted Blueberry Honey Syrup

 You just can’t.

-And don’t try and tell me otherwise, because I’ll most likely argue it to the grave.
+And don’t try to tell me otherwise, because I’ll most likely argue it to the grave.

 Now, let’s talk about the pesto.